YohanBeattie/Cyber-tools/README.md

 ### Open IP in browser

 A simple script opening all ips in browser on http and https page.
-The file can contain either IPs or IP:Port.
+The file can contain either IPs or IP:Port or domains.
 Pages are open by group of 20 :
 ```
 python3 ./open_ip_in_browser.py -f ips.txt
 ```